-1 windows and externally opening doors 4B - 2 The layout and design of single aspect apartments maximises natural Apartment depths are limited to maximise ventilation and airflow (see also figure 4D.3) All units have dual orientations (north and south).
-N/A ventilation Natural ventilation to single aspect apartments is achieved with the following design solutions: - primary windows are augmented with plenums and light wells (generally not suitable for cross ventilation) - stack effect ventilation / solar chimneys or similar to naturally ventilate internal building areas or rooms such as bathrooms and laundries - courtyards or building indentations have a width to depth ratio of 2:1 or 3:1 to ensure effective air circulation and avoid trapped smells 4B - 3 The number of apartments with natural cross ventilation is maximised to create a comfortable indoor environment for residents Design Criteria 1.
-At least 60% of apartments are naturally cross ventilated in the first nine storeys of the building.
-Apartments at ten storeys or greater are deemed to be cross ventilated only if any enclosure of the balconies at these levels allows adequate natural All units have the opportunity for natural cross ventilation.
+4B - 2 The layout and design of single aspect apartments maximises natural ventilation Apartment depths are limited to maximise ventilation and airflow (see also figure 4D.3) Natural ventilation to All units have dual orientations (north and south).
+N/A single aspect apartments is achieved with the following design solutions: primary windows are augmented with plenums and light wells (generally not suitable for cross ventilation) stack effect ventilation / solar chimneys or similar to naturally ventilate internal building areas or rooms such as bathrooms and laundries courtyards or building indentations have a width to depth ratio of 2:1 or 3:1 to ensure effective air circulation and avoid trapped smells 4B - 3 The number of apartments with Design Criteria All units have the opportunity for Yes natural cross ventilation is 1.
+At least 60% of apartments are naturally cross ventilated in the natural cross ventilation. maximised to create a comfortable indoor environment for residents first nine storeys of the building.
+Apartments at ten storeys or greater are deemed to be cross ventilated only if any enclosure of the balconies at these levels allows adequate natural ventilation and cannot be fully enclosed.
 The overall depth of the apartments up to the 5 th floor is less than 18m glass to glass.
-The north south depth of the 6 th floor unit is less than 18m Yes fully enclosed.
+The north south depth of the 6 th floor unit is less than 18m however the east west depth is approximately